 Hazard warning lights are irregular flashing light indicators that flash together to warn other drivers of the temporary obstruction of the vehicle.
 These lights are also known as hazard lights or flashers.
 Hazard warning lights are when all the indicators of a vehicle flash on a continuous and simultaneous basis.
-When these lights are on, it means that the vehicle is not moving and that other vehicles should know about it.
+When these lights are on, it means that the vehicle is not moving and other vehicles should know about it.

 Generally, hazard lights are used in cases where your vehicle becomes a hazard for other drivers on the road or to increase your visibility in a potentially dangerous situation as break down or need to change a tire or in case of a medical emergency.
 However, many motorists inappropriately use these hazard warnings.